raysfire/dolphin-shuffler/README.md

 ## Running in Your Own Environment

-If you prefer to run Dolphin Shuffler from source rather than using the provided executable, follow these steps:
+If you prefer to run Dolphin Shuffler from source rather than using the provided executable, follow these steps.
+Otherwise, skip to *Setup Instructions* to configure and use the Shuffler.

 1. **Clone the Repository:**
    ```bash